Distributed Signal Processing via Chebyshev Polynomial Approximation: Matrix Functions and Graph Multiplier Operators

+We refer to $g(\cdot)$ as the \emph{multiplier} or \emph{graph spectral filter}.\footnote{Unlike \cite{shuman2013emerging}, we omit the hat symbol ($\hat{~}$) on the multiplier $g(\cdot)$, in order to maintain consistency with the notation most commonly used for matrix functions.} Equivalently, borrowing the above notation from the theory of matrix functions \cite{higham}, we can write

-Equivalently, we can write $\mathbf{\Psi}=\sum_{\l=0}^{N-1} g(\lambda_{\l})\boldsymbol{\chi}_{\l}\boldsymbol{\chi}_{\l}^*$.
-We refer to $g(\cdot)$ as the \emph{multiplier}.
-A high-level intuition behind \eqref{Eq:gfm_def} is as follows.
+A high-level intuition behind graph spectral filtering \eqref{Eq:gfm_def} is as follows.
 The eigenvectors corresponding to the lowest eigenvalues of the graph Laplacian are the ``smoothest'' in the sense that $\left|\chi_{\l}(m)-\chi_{\l}(n)\right|$ is small for neighboring vertices $m$ and $n$.
-At the extreme is $\boldsymbol{\chi}_{0}$, which is a constant vector ($\chi_{0}(m)=\chi_{0}(n)$ for all $m$ and $n$).
-The inverse graph Fourier transform \eqref{Eq:graph_IFT} provides a representation of a signal $\mathbf{f}$ as a superposition of the orthonormal set of eigenvectors of the graph Laplacian.
+The inverse graph Fourier transform provides a representation of a signal $\mathbf{f}$ as a superposition of the orthonormal set of eigenvectors of the graph Laplacian.
 The effect of the graph Fourier multiplier operator $\mathbf{\Psi}$ is to modify the contribution of each eigenvector.
 For example, applying a multiplier $g(\cdot)$ that is 1 for all $\lambda_{\l}$ below some threshold, and 0 for all $\lambda_{\l}$ above the threshold is equivalent to projecting the signal onto the eigenvectors of the graph Laplacian associated with the lowest eigenvalues.
-This is analogous to low-pass filtering in the continuous domain.
+This is analogous to ideal lowpass filtering in the continuous domain.
 Section \ref{Se:applications} contains further intuition about and examples of graph Fourier multiplier operators.
-For more properties of the graph Laplacian eigenvectors, see \cite{lap_eigen} and references therein.
+For more properties of the graph Laplacian eigenvectors, see \cite{shuman2013emerging} and \cite{lap_eigen}, and references therein.